ReadyResearch/site-aigovernance-aus/content/_index.md

   - block: hero
     content:
       title: |-
-        2024 Australian Survey Assessing AI Risks
+        2024 Australian Survey Assessing Risks from AI
       image:
         filename: sara_hero.webp
       text: |-
         <br>

-        A representative survey of Australian adults to understand public perceptions of AI risks and support for AI governance actions in Australia.
+        A representative survey of Australian adults to understand public perceptions of AI risks and support for AI governance actions in Australia, conducted by Ready Research and The University of Queensland.

         <br>